-- 1. Elevate the thoracic & pelvic sections and cock both drops.
-Look underneath the table and locate the thoracic & pelvic plungers. - 2.
-Lubricate with 3-IN-ONE oil: Using the syringe, apply oil onto the plungers.
+- 1. With the thoracic and pelvic drops in a neutral (un-cocked) position, locate the plungers on the underside of the table. - 2.
+Lubricate with 3-IN-ONE oil: Using the syringe, apply oil onto the thoracic and pelvic plungers.
 Allow a few minutes for the oil to penetrate before using.
 Lubricate every month or 500 adjustments. - 3.
 Clean with WD-40: If the drops have not been lubricated on a regular basis, apply WD-40 onto each plunger.
 Drop the section several times to clean off dust & debris.
 It is important to follow the cleaning with 3-IN-ONE oil for lubrication.